The name Shinola can probably get a giggle out of you but let’s move on…

 For a quartz movement timepiece, it’s a little bit insane to be paying this amount.
 The Argonite movement is more or less a variation of the Ronda movement.
 Well, I dare say that it’s basically a re-branded Ronda movement but I digress.

 However, one could argue that it’s a well-made movement that is lovingly handcrafted by highly-skilled watch artisans.
-True enough, the Runwell is equipped with an extremely high-quality quartz.
+True enough, the Runwell is equipped with extremely high-quality quartz.

 Of course, there’s also the fact that the watch is extremely well-made with great details all around.
 The watch face is simply a thing of beauty.
 So for me personally, all these elements warrant a premium price.